Transhumanism is a Trap

 But why shouldn’t robots and artificial intelligence have rights?
 Robots will eventually contribute to society the same way humans do.They’ll likely be smarter than us.
 They may be more virtuous than us.
 They may even become conscious.
 They may suffer, love and have dreams and hopes.
 Why are we better than them?

 I’ll explain, your ancestors have paid an extremely high cost in blood, sweat, tears, and ink for the rights that you take for granted.
 Rights are not natural.
-As I’ve argued before human rights are like airplanes, they are unnatural, they have taken thousands of years of effort and human intellect to refine.
+As I’ve argued before human rights are like airplanes, they are unnatural, and they have taken thousands of years of effort and human intellect to refine.

 The contrarian might again argue…